 Because the NUC Extreme is designed for gamers, it has LEDs (of course it does):

-Luckily, there is a physical button on the underside of the NUC allowing you to turn the LEDs on and off.
+Luckily, there is a physical button on the bottom of the NUC allowing you to turn the LEDs on and off.
 No need to install any drivers.

 As you can see e.g. on its Digitec page, the front of the NUC usually features a skull.
 Weird taste, probably reaching only a subset of gamers, and an even smaller subset of the general population, but okay.
 Luckily, the skull is just a small semi-transparent mask.
 You can unscrew the front of the panel and take the skull mask out, leaving you with the full, square LED front (as seen in my picture).
 (I learnt this from this review of the Intel NUC 11 Extreme.)
 Optionally, you can cut your own thin sheet to mask the light to another shape.
 I haven’t tried this yet since I leave the LEDs off anyway.